-- 1. The term of office of a municipality representative body called the Sakrebulo or a Mayor of a self-governing city/community elected in the regular elections shall be four years. - 2.
-The term of office of the new composition of the Sakrebulo shall commence and that of the previous one shall end upon the firs meeting of the newly elected Sakrebulo. - 3.
-If the term of office of the Sakrebulo is prematurely terminated, the term of office of the newly elected Sakrebulo shall commence upon its first meeting. - 4.
-The term of office of the newly elected Mayor of a self-governing city/community shall commence and that of the previous one shall end on the 11th day after the respective election commission draws up a summary protocol of the election results (after the Mayor is announced as elected). - 5.
-If the term of office of the Mayor of a self-governing city/community is prematurely terminated, the term of office of the newly elected Mayor shall commence on the 11th day after the respective election commission draws up a summary protocol of the election results (after the Mayor is announced as elected).
+1. The term of office of a municipality representative body called the Sakrebulo or a Mayor of a self-governing city/community elected in the regular elections shall be four years.

+2. The term of office of the new composition of the Sakrebulo shall commence and that of the previous one shall end upon the first meeting of the newly elected Sakrebulo.

+3. If the term of office of the Sakrebulo is prematurely terminated, the term of office of the newly elected Sakrebulo shall commence upon its first meeting.

+4. The term of office of the newly elected Mayor of a self-governing city/community shall commence and that of the previous one shall end on the 11th day after the respective election commission draws up a summary protocol of the election results (after the Mayor is announced as elected).

+5. If the term of office of the Mayor of a self-governing city/community is prematurely terminated, the term of office of the newly elected Mayor shall commence on the 11th day after the respective election commission draws up a summary protocol of the election results (after the Mayor is announced as elected).
+Organic Law of Georgia No 2093 of 7 March 2014 - website, 14.3.2014 Organic Law of Georgia No 1232 of 26 July 2017 - website, 29.7.2017 a) the President of Georgia;

-Article 136 - Incompatibility of the status of candidates for members of a municipality representative body Sakrebulo, or of Mayoral candidates of a self-governing city/community with their office
+Article 136 - Incompatibility of the status of candidates for members of a municipality representative body Sakrebulo, or of Mayoral candidates of a self-governing city/community with their office b) Ministers of Georgia and of the Autonomous Republics of Abkhazia and Ajara, heads of state and government subordinate agencies and their deputies;

-- 1. The term of office of the following officials shall be terminated after being nominated as candidates for members of a municipality representative body Sakrebulo, or as Mayoral candidates of a self-governing city/community: - a) the President of Georgia; - b) Ministers of Georgia and of the Autonomous Republics of Abkhazia and Ajara, heads of state and government subordinate
+1. The term of office of the following officials shall be terminated after being nominated as candidates for members of a municipality representative body Sakrebulo, or as Mayoral candidates of a self-governing city/community: